 - Pain while chewing or talking

-What Does Chiropractic TMJ Treatment Involve?
+What Does Chiropractic TMJ Care Involve?

 When Should You See a Chiropractor for TMJ?

-If you’ve been wondering whether chiropractic care could help with your jaw pain, there are a few signs it might be time to book a visit.
-Ongoing jaw pain that doesn’t go away on its own, clicking or popping when you open and close your mouth, or difficulty with everyday actions like chewing, yawning or talking can all indicate problems with the jaw joint.
-Some people also experience headaches or earaches that seem connected to jaw tension, along with tightness through the neck and shoulders that doesn’t ease up.
+Ongoing jaw pain, clicking or popping when you open and close your mouth, or difficulty with everyday actions like chewing, yawning, or talking may indicate an issue with the jaw joint.
+Some people also experience headaches or ear discomfort that may be associated with jaw tension, along with tightness through the neck and shoulders.

-Tips to Support Your Jaw Between Chiro Visits
+Tips to Support Your Jaw Between Visits

 - Apply a warm compress to the sides of your jaw